Is Drupal a good CMS for Education organizations?

 6. Teacher training

-In addition to formal teacher training, mentoring is well regarded as a powerful tool in supporting teachers' professional development.
+In addition to formal teacher training, mentoring is recognized as an effective way to support teachers' professional development.

 7. Expanded role of parents and siblings